ListedFit is reader-supported. When you buy through links on our site, we may earn a small commission.

 Will I Lose Muscle Doing Calisthenics?

-Yes, many people lose some of their muscle gains when they switch from heavy exercise to calisthenics.
+You can lose some muscle gains when you switch from heavy exercise to calisthenics.
 However, results still vary depending on the individual.
-Calisthenics is a beneficial exercise that helps strengthen muscles and improve flexibility and coordination.
+Calisthenics strengthen muscles and improve flexibility and coordination.
 But if it isn’t done right, there will be adverse effects.

-Often, an older gym goer will switch to bodyweight exercise because of its portability and efficiency.
+Often, people switch to bodyweight exercise because of its portability and efficiency.
 It’s also good for their joints.
 But when they switch modalities, they completely change their program.
 Completely modifying the whole program also adjust how their muscles work, causing muscle loss.
 But it can be reversed with a good nutrition plan, an exercise routine that targets most muscle groups, patience, and light equipment.

 You must have the right program if you want to maintain your current physique while trying calisthenics.
 Like in other exercise routines, you have to focus on a goal and create steps to help you reach those objectives.